Music Education Learning Objectives

-After completing the music education major requirements, you will be prepared to pursue a license from the State of Ohio to teach music to students in kindergarten to grade 12 in public and private schools.
+After completing the music education major requirements, you will be prepared to pursue a license from the State of Ohio to teach music to students in kindergarten through grade twelve in public and private schools.

 Learning Objectives for Music Education Degree:

 - Students will demonstrate the ability to select the best methods and materials for meeting the objectives of the learning experience.

 - Students will acquire and demonstrate the ability to compose and/or improvise at a basic level in one or more musical languages.

 - Students will demonstrate the ability to build a conducive learning environment.

 - Students will become aware of diverse culture, develop curiosity about American society and about other societies and the art, and will acquire the ability to place music, including music of various cultures of the world, repertoires beyond the area of specialization, and music of their own time, in historical, cultural, and stylistic contexts. (can this sentence be simplified?)